ArmastusChen/Learning-Continuous-Implicit-Representation-for-Near-Periodic-Patterns/README.md

 * data: input examples for completion, remapping, and segmentation.
 * externel_lib: externel library to support our code.
 * NPP_completion: implementation for completion task.
-* NPP_remapping: implementation for remapping task.
-* NPP_segmentation: implementation for segmentation task.
-* periodicity_searching: implementation for top-K periodicity searching.

-## How to Run

-1. Please go to this repository (https://github.com/42x00/p3i) and download the pre-trained AlexNet weight in the "Pre-trained Models" section.

-2. Put the downloaded file (alexnet-owt-4df8aa71.pth) in the root of this directory.

 ### NPP Completion